Platform Graduate Award 2020

 “In this extraordinarily challenging year when universities and galleries have had to close their doors, support for graduates entering an uncertain landscape is needed more urgently than ever.
 The Platform Graduate Award 2020 enables us to join our network partners in revealing the high quality and diversity of practice that continues to emerge from the eleven participating art schools” – Sarah Davies Director of Phoenix Art Space

-Here at Phoenix we have selected five artists; Charlotte Guérard, Rachel Atkins, and Ursula Vargas (University of Brighton); Jessica Davis and Leanne Jones-Starr (East Sussex College Hastings).
+Here at Phoenix we have selected five artists; Charlotte Guérard, Rachel Atkinson, and Ursula Vargas (University of Brighton); Jessica Davis and Leanne Jones-Starr (East Sussex College Hastings).

 Phoenix will nominate one of the five artists to be put forward for the award.
 The winning artist will be selected by a panel consisting of guest selector Thai Shani.